-- 1. Press the upper right button to open the launcher. - 2.
-Scroll to Navigation and press the middle button.
+- 1. Swipe down or press the upper button to open the launcher. - 2.
+Scroll to Navigation and tap on the icon or press the middle button.

 3. Scroll to Routes and press the middle button to open your list of routes.